 As we have gradually recovered from the unfavorable market developments in mid-2018, our liquidity status has improved in January and February 2019.
-In January and February 2019, we settled liabilities from the investor assurance program of RMB357.2 million (US\$52.0 million) and other guarantee liabilities of RMB4.1 million (US\$0.6 million) in aggregate.
-Furthermore, we have settled RMB302.6 million (US\$43.8 million) in payroll and welfare payables, tax payables, refund liabilities, and accrued expense and other current liabilities in aggregate in January and February 2019.
-Despite the large amount of liabilities we settled in January and February 2019, we increased our cash and cash equivalents to RMB95.9 million (US\$13.9 million) as of February 28, 2019, as compared to RMB41.4 million (US\$6.0 million) as of December 31, 2018.
-In January and February 2019, our loan origination volume was RMB4,081.3 million (US\$593.6 million).
-The aggregate amount of service fees we are entitled to collect in relation to the loans facilitated in January and February 2019 was RMB508.0 million (US\$73.9 million), the majority of which would have been recognized as revenue in the same period.
-As such, we believe that as we continue to roll out the aforementioned measures, we will have sufficient working capital from future cash inflows to compensate investors covered by the investor assurance program managed by us, as well as to settle other current liabilities, and our current working capital, together with anticipated cash flows from operating activities, will be sufficient to meet our anticipated working capital requirements and capital expenditures in the ordinary course of business for the next twelve months.
+In January and February 2018, we paid off liabilities from the investor assurance program of RMB357.2 million in aggregate.
+Despite the large amount of guarantee liabilities we paid off and payroll and welfare payables, tax payables and other accrued expenses we settled in January and February 2018, we increased our cash and cash equivalents to RMB95.9 million (US\$13.9 million) as of February 28, 2019, as compared to RMB41.4 million (US\$6.0 million) as of December 31, 2018.
+As such, we believe that as we continue to roll out the aforementioned measures, we will have sufficient working capital from future cash inflows to compensate investors covered by the investor assurance program managed by us, as well as to settle other current liabilities, and our anticipated cash flows from operating activities will be sufficient to meet our anticipated working capital requirements and capital expenditures in the ordinary course of business for the next twelve months.